Onkarpk65/NamasteNode-JS-EP-04/README.md

 **What is module.exports?**

 - *module.exports* is an empty object by default. {}
-- so we can write like this as well:
+- so while exporting a function or variable can write like this as well:
 - module.exports.x = x;
 - module.exports.calculateSum = calculateSum;